You May Have Unclaimed Money Out There. I Did.

 And USA.gov has this unclaimed money page with resources to help you find money from things like FHA insurance, credit unions, SEC claims and foreign governments.

-What you find could change your circumstance in small or major ways.
+What you find could change your circumstances in small or major ways.